yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 The message will be stored as static data to achieve state persistence, and when a new instance is created, it will receive all static messages broadcasted by `sub_remote()` before in descending order of `severity` to restore its state from the data.

-If you simply want to broadcast a message to all instances without the need for the message to be persisted, use `ps.pub_to()` with receiver `0` instead.
+If you simply want to broadcast a message to all remote instances, without the need for the message to be persisted, use `ps.pub_to()` with receiver `0` instead.

 ### `sub(kind, callback)` {#ps.sub}